newaetech/naeusb/wcid.md

 ### Function Subset Header

-If a device has multiple interfaces, this header has the following
-format:
+This header is used to indicate which interface to apply the following feature information.
+If our device has multiple interfaces, we can use this header to specify which interface is our custom vendor interface (aka which interface the WINUSB driver should be used for):

 ```C
 struct MS_FUNC_SUBSET_HEADER {